antfitch/devdocs-ai/src/data/topics/api-reference.md

 - `jobId` (string): The unique identifier for the job.

 ## GET /v1/jobs/{jobId}/results
-tags: GET, jobs, v1, results
+tags: GET, jobs, v1, results, sample

 Fetch the results of a completed job.